Aj-Kazza/cse210-rps2d/README.md

 ---
 + Ari-John Katia

-### UPCOMING Features (but only when I fail this course again, otherwise I aint touching this game ever again)
+### UPCOMING Features (but only when I fail this course again, otherwise I aint touching this game ever again... on second thought, I'd still implement new features even if I pass)
 ---
 + more enemy types
 + return of the run and feint feature